rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/tasks-index.md

-### Displaying tasks
+## Displaying tasks

+We know from [getting started](/tutorials/rails/getting-started) that we can add tasks and read them out.
+It turns out that displaying tasks provides a nice way to begin to see ROM and Rails working together.

-Let's write our first test describing how task index page should work:
+Let's write a test to describe how the task index page should work.
+We want a page that lists tasks, right?

 ``` ruby
 # spec/features/tasks_spec.rb